avast/marathon-vault-plugin/README.md

 You will also need to start Marathon with the secrets feature being enabled.
 See [Marathon command line flags](https://mesosphere.github.io/marathon/docs/command-line-flags) for more details.
 In short, it can be enabled by
 * specifying `--enable_features secrets` in Marathon command line
 * specifying environment variable `MARATHON_ENABLE_FEATURES=secrets` when starting Marathon

+## Providers

+### Vault path provider

+Vault path provider allows to control how the path to the Vault's secret will be constructed.

+The path provider is defined in the configuration as an object with the name `pathProvider`.
+Required property is `name` and supported values are:

+* `AbsolutePathProvider` - use the path from secret as is.
+This provider does not have any other configuration parameters.
+* `RelativePathProvider` - use the path from secret as a relative path.
+The final path for Vault has three parts: `prefix + application name + path from secret`.
+This provider expect `pathPrefix` configuration parameter which defines prefix.